 The Paid Memberships Pro plugin adds a checkbox to the edit screen of content like categories, pages or posts.
 Using them, you can define the specific membership level necessary to access it.
 Unregistered users or those with insufficient memberships will see a corresponding note instead of the content.

-How to manage ads on closed membership areas
+How to manage ads in closed membership areas

-With Advanced Ads Pro you can use the display condition “PMP Page Level” to show or hide ads on membership sites.
+With Advanced Ads Pro, you can use the display condition “PMP Page Level” to show or hide ads on membership sites.
 After selecting this display condition, you can choose the available membership levels from a list.
-Doing so, you can show ads on pages which require a specific membership level or not.
+By doing so, you can show ads on pages that require a specific membership level or not.

 Example 1: How to deactivate ads on membership areas for all visitors

-Use the following Display Condition to hide ads from all visitors on all sites of a closed membership area.
+Use the following Display conditions to hide ads from all visitors on all sites of a closed membership area.

 Example 2: How to display an ad unit only on specific pages of a membership area